Mockup of a landing page on Compricer showing both mobile and desktop view.

 Moving forward

-Compricer's main struggle is that they're not providing additional value to users.
-They lack a clear hook to retain users on their site and should focus on personalisation and automation to address this.
-They need to ask themselves: how can we provide long-term, additional value to our users?
-Imagine if the site could provide the users an overview of their current insurances and economy, followed by personalised recommendations.
-Automation could also be applied to the site's forms, allowing data to be fetched instead of manually entered.
-The lack of prioritisation may stem from a shortage of time and resources, but if Compricer wishes to maintain its position as the market's top insurance comparison site, they need to start incorporating innovation in their development.
+Compricer’s main challenge is providing additional value to users.
+The site lacks a clear hook to retain visitors and should focus on personalisation and automation.
+Key questions include: how can the site offer long-term, meaningful value?
+For example, it could provide an overview of users’ current insurances and finances, along with personalised recommendations.
+Automation could streamline forms by fetching data instead of requiring manual input.
+This lack of prioritisation may stem from limited time and resources, but to maintain its position as the market’s leading insurance comparison site, Compricer needs to begin integrating innovation into its development.

 Photo showing sketches from an ideation workshop on how to personalise Compricer.